Imagen dinámica

 Remember that every stroke you make, every shadow you add, and every perspective you create contributes to the story you’re telling.
 A well-executed background not only complements your main characters and objects but gives them life, context, and depth.

-As you continue to practice and perfect these techniques, you’ll discover that your backgrounds become increasingly rich, detailed, and atmospheric.
+As you continue to practice and refine these techniques, you’ll discover that your backgrounds become increasingly rich, detailed, and atmospheric.
 Don’t be afraid to experiment, make mistakes, and learn from them.
 Each illustration is an opportunity to grow and improve.

 Remember, the background is not just something behind your drawings; it’s the world in which they live, the air they breathe, the story they tell.
 It’s as important in illustration as it is in life itself.
 So unleash your creativity and start creating backgrounds that make your illustrations come to life like never before.